From Tyler Badger

 We’re excited to provide you with in-depth analysis and all the tools & strategies you need to be successful in CFB DFS, but please utilize our comments feature at the bottom of this article to leave feedback on what you’d like to see included in the article moving forward.

 Follow SideLine Warning Sports on Twitter.

-For last-minute questions/injury updates, you can Tweet me directly, here.
+For last-minute questions, you can Tweet me directly, here.

 If you’ve never played on DraftKings, you can sign up here and receive a special bonus!